Change text size:

-Patchworker Spotlight: Chloe’s story
+Patchworker Spotlight: Chloe Tear

-Chloe is a disability blogger, freelancer and content designer from Leeds, UK.
+Chloe Tear is a disability blogger, freelancer and content designer from Leeds, UK.
 Living with cerebral palsy, Chloe is also registered blind.
 Chloe kindly spoke to us about her experiences, the development of her blogging platform, and her disability advocacy work.

 To start, could you please tell us about yourself?